 \subsection{Further Analysis on Robust Mitigation}

-In this section, we further explore the reasons for improved generalization performance with RMC with an analysis on the MNLI task.
+In this section, we further investigate the reasons for the improved generalization performance with RMC with an analysis on the MNLI task.
 Table~\ref{tab:imrprovement-source} shows the accuracy performance of RMC for model pruning and distillation on the shortcut/easy and hard samples.
 We observe RMC to improve the model performance on the under-represented hard samples, where it reduces the generalization gap between the hard and shortcut/easy subset by $10.6\%$ at $0.4$ level of sparsity and by $11.3\%$ for knowledge distillation.
-This analysis demonstrates that RMC reduces overfitting of the compressed models on the easy samples, and encourages it to learn more from the hard ones, thereby, improving generalization on the adversarial sets.
+This analysis demonstrates that RMC reduces the overfitting of the compressed models on the easy samples and encourages them to learn more from the hard ones, thus improving the generalization on the OOD test sets.